- Handmade from Soft & Attractive Full Grain Leather

 Over time and with use, the leather will assume a unique patina.
 If desired, condition with mineral oil or beeswax leather conditioner.

-This slim clutch with rustic accents is meant to be passed on to future generations.
+This slim wallet with rustic accents is meant to be passed on to future generations.

 The flesh side of the soft leather is first stained with natural drab tone and finished with our proprietary beeswax conditioner.
-Our unique treatment helps the bag to retain its shape without the aid synthetic stabilizers.
+Our unique treatment helps the wallet to retain its shape without the aid of synthetic stabilizers.